TryingToBeSmart/CST-321-Security/README.md

 ![Password Checker screenshot](./screenshot/passwordCheck.png)

 ### Bash Shell Add and Remove Users From Text File
-[ManageUsers.sh program](./manageUsers.sh) is a bash script to manage users.
+[userManager.sh program](./userManager.sh) is a bash script to manage users.
 Takes 3 args: an input filename of users, a group name, and an operation flag.
 The input will be a text file with a list of users to add to or remove from the system.
 Each line contains a user ID and encrypted password separated by a space character.
 The passwords are encrypted using openssl with the command line.

 Users being added:
 ![Added users screenshot](./screenshot/addUsers.png)